blandsbergleanix/cost-tracker/scrumexpenses.md

 As a user I want to edit an existing expense.

-A_1: Open detail view from list view
+X A_1: Open detail view from list view
+A_2: User can edit entry from detail view

 ## Delete expense [S]